dlt-hub/dlt/QUICKSTART.md

 a.
 Replace `data.json` with data you want to explore

 b.
-Plug in your own iterator or generator
+Check that the inferred types are correct in `schema.yml`

 c.
-Check that the inferred types are correct in `schema.yml`
+Set up your own Google BigQuery warehouse (and replace the credentials)

 d.
-Set up your own Google BigQuery warehouse (and replace the credentials)

-e.
-Make the necessary transformations (e.g. with dbt) to create a semantic layer / analytical model on top of your new clean staging layer
+Use this new clean staging layer as the starting point for a semantic layer / analytical model (e.g. using dbt)

-*question: what does it mean to plug in your own iterator or generator?*

-*Question: where should we mention ```pip install python-dlt[redshift]``` for Redshift?*